Intel-Media-SDK/MediaSDK/doc/mediasdk_release_notes.md

     - Only the following features among those introduced in API 1.34 are supported:
         - Added Keem Bay platform support
         - Added AV1 decode support
+    - Only the following features among those introduced in API 1.35 are supported:
+        - Added AVC decode 6-6.2 levels
+        - Added deprecation attributes in API Headers.

     **NOTE**: Other options may be not supported.
 Please use *Query* functions to check feature availability on any given machine at runtime.
 Availability of features depends on hardware capabilities as well as driver version.